Revenge of the Mummy: Universal Studios Hollywood

 The ride opened on June 25, 2004.
 The roller coaster has a height restriction of 48 inches.
 Revenge of the Mummy uses linear induction motors (LIM), a technology used to launch riders.
 The roller coaster lasts approximately 2 minutes and is housed in the building of the former attraction, the E.T.
 Adventure.

 The ride features warrior mummies, treasures and tombs, a sudden launch, a scarab beetle attack, forwards and backwards motion and surround sound speakers inside the vehicles.
 Hollywood's coaster was built in the former E.T.
 Adventure building.
 Some support beams for the coaster were built by digging downward to accommodate space.
-Actual props from film series, including their replicated versions can be found in this incarnation; notably the warrior mummies and treasures.
+Actual props from the film series such as some warrior mummies, treasures, and The Book of the Dead, can be found in this incarnation.

 Queue and pre-show

 Set in 1944, the queue provides riders with a brief backstory of Imhotep and the ride in general.
 Once guests enter the building's corridor in to the ride, they first see a hole which air will blast out of every 10 to 15 seconds (there are further traps along the corridor.)
 When guest move further in, the Book of the Dead is seen.
 A peep hole is also seen, fenced up by wires, containing a mummified man in his sarcophagus and other mummified remains of people whom Imhotep may have sucked their souls out earlier.
 The man's mummy is surrounded by carnivorous scarab beetles.
 When guests move deeper into the building (now appearing to be a tomb), they find an abandoned archaeological dig which is actually Imhotep's burial chamber.
 Looking up ahead in a giant mirror is a pictogram of Imhotep grinning at the guest followed by another pictogram of the guest being chased by Imhotep's army of mummy soldiers.
 Further in, riders find an archaeological dig set in a backdrop of 1944.
 The queue ends in an Ancient Egyptian themed loading platform, complete with hieroglyphs and a large statue of a scarab beetle, in which the riders board mine cart-type coasters.